Frederick J. Gibbs: World War I

 Gibbs would score once more while with 23 Squadron, destroying a Rumpler on 2 October 1917 for his tenth victory.

-By February 1918, Gibbs had been promoted to Captain.
+By February 1918, Gibbs had been promoted to captain.

 After a year's lapse, Gibbs scored one final victory while flying a Royal Aircraft Factory SE.5a for 64 Squadron.
 On 29 October 1918, he destroyed an LVG reconnaissance craft over Estreux, France.

 After the War

-After War, Frederick Gibbs gained the teacher training certification that the war had interrupted.
+After the War, Frederick Gibbs gained the teacher training certification that the war had interrupted.
 He became a headteacher from 1928 -1932 at Werrington Council School, Launceston, Cornwall.
 From 1932 – 1936 he was headteacher at the Priory Boys School, Great Yarmouth and from 1936 -1940 headteacher at Eccleshall Senior School, Staffordshire.

 Gibbs ended his teaching career at Cheadle Secondary School, Staffordshire before retiring to Bridgnorth, Shropshire, in 1959.
 After he was widowed he moved to Skelmersdale, Lancashire, where he died in 1979.